Aziz2597/ThrottleCursorGlow/README.md

 ## Dependencies

--GSAP
+- GSAP
--Live Server (on port 8080 by default)
+- Live Server (on port 8080 by default)